 Website: P. Flaherty Irish Bar in Barcelona

 This Irish bar is actually part of an Irish-owned chain of pubs round Spain.
 They are popular mostly because of their impressive menu which is available all day until midnight and includes favourites such as Irish breakfasts, burgers, nachos and Irish stew as well as a good selection of baguettes and a few more adventurous things.
 At the moment they have 3 screens (TV and projector) showing all the sport you could want and they tell me that there will be a pool table and a darts board installed soon.
-It's very big but still retains that friendly pubby feel.
+It's very big but still retains that friendly pub feel.
 It's nicely done up and the staff are friendly.
 In fact the only real problem with this pub is finding a seat, especially because, due to it's size, it is very popular with weekend stag parties and the like.

-They also have live music a few times a week so check their website, and there is a happy hour everyday 20:00 - 22:00 when you can get a bottle of estrella beer for €1.00 , which is great as the rest of the time the drinks are rather expensive.
-It has a nice little terrace and is a good meeting point for travelers (and the occasional local).
+They also have live music a few times a week so check their website, and there is a happy hour everyday 20:00 - 22:00 when you can get a bottle of Estrella beer for €1.00 , which is great as the rest of the time the drinks are rather expensive.
+It has a nice little terrace and is a good meeting point for travellers (and the occasional local).
 If you go to the tourist info then there are mini cards you can get which will make you eligible for a free shooter.
 Site visitor's feedback on the Flaherty's Irish Bar.

 Metro: Liceu, (Green Line, L3) 5 minutes walk.